kelsaur/skincare-landing/README.md

 - GSAP + ScrollTrigger - scroll-based animation/snap
 - Lenis - smooth scrolling

-The 3D model and animations are created by me in Blender.
+The 3D model is created by me in Blender.